We will send a download link to your email address

 We used the existing app to show prospect users the concept of the app.
 Our team consisted of UX and UI designers, the client (CEO of the company) and a marketing expert.
 The goal was to validate product-market fit before any of the design processes starts.
 That way we can determine whether there is a business opportunity with the app.

-After teams brainstorming and competition research we’ve decided to test product with three groups of people: couples, lecturers, and business people.
+After teams brainstorming and competition research we’ve decided to test a product with three groups of people: couples, lecturers, and business people.

 We ran quick overview testing with those groups to see the level of interest.
-There was little or no interest with couples and business people.
+There was little or no interest in couples and business people.
 First had other (and multiple) platforms that they are used to and the competition is too strong in that field.
 Second could not fit it into strict business ways of communication.
 However, among lecturers there presented itself an interest among music lecturers, especially those having online lectures - live and not live.

 App has had great video and sound quality and as it turned out - music lecturers need those qualities since they communicate with their students via video messaging anyway.
 The issues with the apps they use - quality is not satisfying.